Lands’ End (NASDAQ:LE) Updates FY 2021 Earnings Guidance

-Separately, Zacks Investment Research cut shares of Lands’ End from a strong-buy rating to a hold rating in a research report on Wednesday, September 22nd.
+Separately, Zacks Investment Research lowered Lands’ End from a hold rating to a strong sell rating in a report on Tuesday.

 About Lands’ End